 In Laura Terrenzio's solo travels, she has ridden the rails and buses of 19 countries and has driven 23,000 kilometers across 13 countries, amassing an impressive collection of ticket stubs and gasoline receipts.
 Laura manages the busiest rail department in the US and is an assistant guide for Rick Steves tours.
 Each winter she sorts through a mountain of rail-pass options to ensure that Rick Steves' Guide to European Railpasses remains the indispensable planning tool that travelers have come to rely on.
 Laura always enjoys visiting new places and fondly remembers her six months living in Fes, Morocco.

 Heidi Sewell guides the Best of Italy, Village Italy and Italian city tours, is an ace guidebook researcher, and during the off season, works in the Tour department at Europe Through the Back Door.
 Heidi lived in Italy for two years, attending local schools in both Siena and a village near Milan.
 During school breaks there, Heidi traveled extensively throughout the country, learning first-hand the travel skills and money saving tips that she now shares with her fellow travelers.
 She speaks fluent Italian, can roll her own pasta and drives like a native Italian.

 Andrew has European travel at his core, though his heart belongs to France (and his wife).
 Two exchanges in Aix-en-Provence and Marseille weren't enough.
 So, he went back to live and study in Brittany.
-Outside of personal travel, he returns to Europe regularly as an assistant guide for Rick Steves' Best of Europe tours.
+Outside of personal travel, he returns to Europe regularly to lead Rick Steves' My Way tours.
 For classes, he has much to share across a variety of topics to help you have a better travel experience.
 As for his regular occupation, you already know his work as you are looking at it right now.
-Andrew is the Webmaster for ricksteves.com.
+Andrew is the webmaster for ricksteves.com.